Arrakis: Sietch Tabr

-In Dune, Sietch Tabr is a major Fremen sietch originally led by Naib Stilgar.
+In Dune, Sietch Tabr is a major Fremen sietch originally led by Naib Stilgar ("Sietch Tabr" combines the Ukrainian Cossack words sich and tabor or "wagon fort").
 Paul Atreides and his mother Lady Jessica, safely escaping from the Harkonnen attack, come upon Sietch Tabr and are eventually accepted into the community.
 In these Fremen Paul finds an incomparable fighting force who are already disgruntled by Imperial rule.
 He shapes them into a resistance movement that eventually takes control of Arrakis, allowing Paul to depose the Emperor.
 Paul moves his base of operations to Arrakeen, but Sietch Tabr remains a center of Fremen culture and politics, as well as a religiously significant site for those who worship Paul as a messiah.
 All Fremen sietches but one are abandoned after the terraforming of Arrakis, their exact locations remaining a mystery for thousands of years.

 The Citadel of Leto II

 The Tyrant Leto II rules the universe from the Citadel, a fortress built in the Last Desert of the Sareer.
 The Sareer is flanked by the Forbidden Forest, home of the ferocious D-wolves, the guardians of the Sareer.
 Beyond that lies the Idaho River, across which a bridge spans that leads to the festival city of Onn (once Arrakeen).
 Mount Idaho had been completely demolished to provide the raw materials to build the high walls surrounding the Sareer.
 The Citadel itself is taken apart in the Famine Times after the death of Leto II in search of his alleged hoard of spice.